Rahmenordnung/ink_dreams/README.md

 * Configure __whitenoise__ to serve static files. ---------------------With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
 (Especially useful on Heroku, OpenShift and other PaaS providers.)-----where????

 * __dj-database-url__: This simple Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
+So it connects to the database Url.

 Now follow this steps:
 * Using the CLI, login to Heroku, using __'heroku login'__ command.
 You'll be prompted to enter any key to go to your web browser to complete login.
 Input Heroku login details.